kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 Hardware dependencies:

-Adafruit ESP32 Feather v2 HUZZAH32/8 MB Flash and 2 MB PSRAM/STEMMA QT,
+1. Adafruit ESP32-S2 Feather with BME280 Sensor/STEMMA QT/4MB Flash+2MB PSRAM,
-HMMD mmWave Sensor refer:https://www.waveshare.com/wiki/HMMD_mmWave_Sensor, BME688 4-in-1 Air Quality Breakout (Gas, Temperature, Pressure, Humidity) refer: https://shop.pimoroni.com/products/bme688-breakout?variant=39336951709779, a 5v power adaptor (a used phone charger between 1A-2A is sufficient.), cable should be as short as possible to avoid brownout.
+2. optional - HMMD mmWave Sensor refer:https://www.waveshare.com/wiki/HMMD_mmWave_Sensor,
+3. battery pack or a 5v power adaptor (optional if used with mmWave, a used phone charger between 1A-2A is sufficient.), cable should be as short as possible to avoid brownout.

 Software dependencies: